Black Widow pulsar: Gallery

-Artist impressions of the Black Widow pulsar.
+Artist impressions of the Black Widow pulsar and an optical image of the bow shock.

 Artist's impression of the pulsar surrounded by its bow shock.
 White rays indicate particles of matter and antimatter being spewed from the star.
 Its companion star is too close to the pulsar to be visible at this scale.

 Depiction of the same pulsar one million times closer showing the effect of its wind on its companion star, which is evaporating.
 The bow shock is too large to be shown, and at this scale would extend more than 15 mi beyond the edge of the computer screen.

+Optical image showing the H-alpha bow shock in red.
+The optical counterpart is a faint star near the edge of the bow shock.